 Web accessibility is a must for a successful website in 2020.
 If you want your platform to gain more traffic and be loved by more people, ensure that there are no barriers for visitors to navigate through it and read the content.

 You are probably asking now: ‘Is my website accessible?’
-The team at InternetDevels will help you to sort things out and check your website for accessibility.
+The Drupal website developers at InternetDevels will help you to sort things out and check your website for accessibility.

 What is web accessibility?

 People with disabilities surf the net too.
 Unfortunately, they are not able to access all the platforms because not all websites are adapted for those with impairments.
 If there are no barriers for people to use a site, it is called accessible.

 There are standards and strategies called Web Accessibility Initiative (WAI) developed by the W3C (the World Wide Web Consortium) to help website owners add accessibility to their platforms and stop asking: ‘Is my website accessible?’
 Check out Web Content Accessibility Guidelines (WCAG).